LEADERSHIP MONTGOMERY - Legacy Class - "connecting"

 Prominence within the Community - Prominence as an organization or business committed to the enhancement of the community through community projects and volunteerism

-· Encourage participants to examine their own beliefs and to seek facts and to delve deeper into the issues affecting us all
+Personal Engagement - Opportunity to examine personal beliefs, seek facts, and delve deeper into the issues affecting us all

 Since its inception in 1983, Legacy Class Alumni have played an integral role in the continued growth, development and strength of the Montgomery community.
 Numbering well over 1,000 individuals, Legacy Class Alumni serve on over 125 different boards and committees and contribute over 4.000 hours of community service each year.
 Included as part of the sponsored alumni activities are events such as community networking breakfasts, the monthly "Power Lunch" series, alumni reunions, community conversations on critical issues and popular networking events.